-ISS Hints at Changes to Board Composition and Climate Risk
+ISS Survey Hints at Changes to Board Composition and Climate Risk Oversight

-The policy survey for companies and investors to submit feedback closed on August 9th.
-Questions touched on board diversity, overboarding policies, and overseeing climate risks.
+The policy survey is open for companies and investors to submit feedback until August 9.
+Questions touch on board diversity, overboarding policies and overseeing climate risks.

 Institutional Shareholder Services (ISS) took the first step in its annual policy update process when the firm sent its annual policy survey to clients this month.
-Following the survey period, which closed on August 9th, ISS will release draft policies in the late summer or early fall for a two-week comment period, followed by final policy updates that typically come out in November.
+Following the survey period, ISS will release draft policies in the late summer or early fall for a two-week comment period, followed by final policy updates that typically come out in November.
 Adopted policies are effective in February 2020.